10 Amazing Health Benefits of Green Tea in Daily Life

-- Brain function: The caffeine in green tea increases the alertness, amino acid L-theanine works synergistically with caffeine to improve brain function.
-It also protects the brain from ageing and lowers the risk of dementia.
+- Brain function: The caffeine in green tea increases alertness, amino acid L-theanine works synergistically with caffeine to improve brain function.
+It also protects the brain from aging and lowers the risk of dementia.

 - Cancers: The antioxidants can help oxidative damage and thus reduces the risk of several cancers.

-- Psoriasis: Green tea can be helpful in inflammatory disorder called Psoriasis which characterized by patches of dry, red, flaky skin caused by the inflammation and overproduction of skin cells.
+- Psoriasis: Green tea can be helpful in an inflammatory disorder called Psoriasis which is characterized by patches of dry, red, flaky skin caused by the inflammation and overproduction of skin cells.

 - Weight loss: Increased metabolism by green tea may help losing weight.

 - Stress and depression: Amino acid theanine found in green tea provides a relaxing and tranquilizing effect.